 Here are a few stats to think about:

 97% of adults between the ages of 16-64 say they logged onto at least one social network in the last month.

 An average of 2 hours and 22 minutes are spent per day per person on social networks and messaging.

 74% of people say they use social media to help make a purchasing decision.

 I completely understand your overwhelm + stress when it comes to social media!

 I spent seven years running a successful organic farm & brewery with my husband (so successful that we actually had to close our doors because we created so much traffic in our rural town… but, that’s a story for a different day!)
 Since we had a shoestring budget, I used creative + innovative ways to grow our business using the power of social media!

 After we closed our doors, I spent about five years at a few different digital marketing agencies learning the ropes of how digital marketing agencies run their social media campaigns + helped clients achieve phenomenal results.
 I truly understand how hard it is to break through the noise on social media and how intimidating it can be when you’re first starting out…

-This is exactly why I’ve taken everything that I’ve learned over the last 12+ years and put it into a 20 page comprehensive guide that walks you through how to create and sustain an effective step-by-step social media marketing strategy so you have the knowledge + tools to grow your business!
-It also comes with 6 downloadables (including a timeline so you know what to do and when to do it) and 31 curated social media posts to get you rolling!
-(The best part is that it’s only $49)
+This is exactly why I’ve taken everything that I’ve learned over the last 12+ years and put it into a comprehensive course that walks you through how to create and sustain an effective step-by-step digital marketing strategy (including social media) so you have the knowledge + tools to grow your business!
+It encompasses all the aspects of digital marketing, not just social media!
+It also comes with two comprehensive guides, tons of worksheets (including a timeline so you know what to do and when to do it), 31 curated social media posts to get you rolling and so much more!!!